-Persons who occupy Independent Control Functions must, at least, have the theoretical and practical knowledge required for the position in question (Risk Management Function, Compliance Function, Internal Audit Function and Actuarial Function).
+Persons who occupy Independent Control Functions have the theoretical and practical knowledge required for the position in question (Risk Management Function, Compliance Function, Internal audit Function and Actuarial Function).
 The knowledge required will vary according to the Independent Control Function.
 The technical knowledge is standard, based on regulatory requirements and most of the time on sectorial certification and mandatory continuous training.
 The experience is an additional mandatory requirement.
-It must be assessed in proportion to the nature, scope and complexity of the risks inherent to ERGO Insurance NV/SA.
+It must be assessed in proportion to the nature, scope and complexity of the risks inherent to ERGO Insurance NV/SA

-In case an Independent Control Function is outsourced (both within and outside the group), as is currently the case with the Actuarial Function, the company ensures the outsourcing complies with the rules of Chapter 7 of the Overarching NBB Circular 2016_31 on the system of governance, updated in September 2018.
+In case an Independent Control Function is outsourced (both within and outside the ERGO Group), as is currently the case with the Actuarial Function, the company ensures the outsourcing complies with the rules of Chapter 7 of the Overarching NBB Circular 2016_31 on System of Governance, updated in May 2020.
 In case of outsourcing, ERGO Insurance NV/SA appoints an internal person (relay person) responsible for the outsourced Independent Control Function to monitor that the responsible person has sufficient knowledge and expertise of the outsourced function to be able to critically assess the work and performance of the service provider.
 The appointment of such relay person is notified to the NBB and he or she is subject to the NBB's "fit & proper" evaluation, as provided by the Solvency II Act.